olebole/irafdoc/doc/kpnoslit.dopcor.rst

   There are two common usages.
 One is to take spectra with high doppler velocities, such as cosmological sources, and correct them to rest with respect to the earth.
-In this case the measured redshift or velocity is specified to <tt>"remove"</tt> this component.
+In this case the measured redshift or velocity is specified to <span style="font-family: monospace;">"remove"</span> this component.
 The other usage is to correct spectra to heliocentric or local standard of rest.
 The heliocentric or LSR velocities can be computed and entered in the image header with the task
   <b>rvcorrect</b>.
 In this case it is tempting to again think you are
-  <tt>"removing"</tt> the velocity so that you specify the velocity as given in the
+  <span style="font-family: monospace;">"removing"</span> the velocity so that you specify the velocity as given in the
   header.
-But actually what is needed is to <tt>"add"</tt> the computed standard of rest velocity to the observed spectrum taken with respect to the telescope to place the dispersion in the desired center of rest.
+But actually what is needed is to <span style="font-family: monospace;">"add"</span> the computed standard of rest velocity to the observed spectrum taken with respect to the telescope to place the dispersion in the desired center of rest.
 Thus, in this case you specify the opposite of the computed heliocentric or LSR velocity; i.e.